Quadratic Chabauty for modular curves: Algorithms and examples: Examples

 in all affine non-Weierstrass disks.
-We find that indeed $\rho$ vanishes on the known rational points, and that these are simple zeroes of $\rho$.
+By Lemma~\ref{L:X0N+model}, the local heights $h_{\ell}(\mathrm{A}(x))$ are trivial for $\ell\ne {61}$, so $\Upsilon =\{0\}$ and all rational points are zeroes of $\rho$.
+We find that $\rho$ indeed vanishes on the known rational points, and that these are simple zeroes of $\rho$.

-In addition, the quadratic Chabauty function $\rho$ vanishes to multiplicity one on~82 points in $X(\Q_{61})$ that do not appear to be rational.
-As described in~\S\ref{subsec:mws}, these correspond to cosets of $61^2J(\Q)$, and our implementation of the Mordell--Weil sieve shows that the image of these cosets does not intersect the image of $X(\F_{229})$ inside $J(\F_{229})/61^2J(\F_{229})$.
+In addition, $\rho$ vanishes to multiplicity~1 on~82 points in $X(\Q_{61})$ that do not appear to be rational.
+As described in~\S\ref{subsec:mws}, these yield cosets of $61^2J(\Q)$, and our implementation of the Mordell--Weil sieve shows that the image of these cosets does not intersect the image of $X(\F_{229})$ inside $J(\F_{229})/61^2J(\F_{229})$.
 Hence these additional zeroes do not come from a rational point.

 Recall that there are no $\Q_{61}$-rational points at infinity, so it only remains to show that there are no rational points in the Weierstrass disk.
 To this end, we show that for